-The field inspection of new construction permits and work file accounts began in November 2022 and was substantially completed by the end of April 2023.
+The field inspection of new construction permits and work file accounts began in November 2024 and was substantially completed by the end of April 2025.
 Appraisers visit all property where changes to characteristics are identified through building permits and other sources.
 All changes in characteristics are recorded, including new homes, additions, remodels, pools and other yard improvements, demolitions, and disaster damage and repairs.

 Once the new construction work is completed in the field, an appraiser conducts an office review of each property to ensure the value of the property is consistent with the characteristics of the property.
-More than 67,000 permitted or work file items were inspected for 2023.
-Included in this number were more than 35,000 new home starts added to the tax roll for 2023.
+Almost 64,123 permitted or work file items were inspected for 2025.
+Included in this number are approximately 16,000 new home starts added to the tax roll for 2025.